cloudmesh/client/docs/source/commands/command_group.rst

 Copy the VM(s) from one group to another::

-  PS> cm group copy groupA groupB
+  $ cm group copy groupA groupB
   Created a new group [groupB] and added ID [test-001] to it

-  PS> cm group info groupB
+  $ cm group info groupB
     +-----------+---------+--------+----------+------+
     | user      | cloud   | name   | value    | type |
     +-----------+---------+--------+----------+------+